MCreator/MCreator/plugins/mcreator-localization/help/default/potioneffect/cures.md

-This parameter controls the healing for the potion
+This parameter controls the potion healing

 There are various types of cures: